The Wrath of the Gods (1914 film): Plot

-Baron Yamaki (Sessue Hayakawa) is a fisherman who lives along with his daughter Toya San (Tsuru Aoki) on an island.
+Baron Yamaki is a fisherman who lives along with his daughter Toya San on an island.
 The island is inhabited by Buddhists and Yamaki had been cursed by Buddha for an affront by one of his ancestors who, in a murderous rage, defiled an altar of Buddha in the nearby temple.
 The curse was that if his daughter married anyone, then the nearby volcano would erupt.
-Toya finds it difficult to form relationships with boys because the village prophet Takeo (Thomas Kurihara) has spread the rumour that she is cursed.
+Toya finds it difficult to form relationships with boys because the village prophet Takeo has spread the rumour that she is cursed.
 She is therefore unwilling to continue her father's acceptance of the curse.
 When Yamaki takes Toya-san to the Buddha shrine in the garden of his house to pray and try to get the curse removed, she vents her feelings about the god's unfairness.

-An American sailor, Tom Wilson (Frank Borzage), whose ship has been wrecked in a storm, comes to them for help and shelter.
+An American sailor, Tom Wilson, whose ship has been wrecked in a storm, comes to them for help and shelter.
 Wilson falls in love with Toya and teaches her about Christianity.
 To the consternation of her father, Toya decides to convert and marry Tom at the local Japanese-American mission.
 However, her father also converts.
 The locals, who have been stirred up by Takeo, go on a murderous rampage against the family.
 They first go to the chapel but the newlyweds evade them and so they go to the beach house instead.
 When the mob reaches his house, Yamaki throws out the Buddha statue he had set up in his house and puts a cross in its place.
 The villagers are infuriated by this; they beat him to death beneath the cross and burn his house.
 Eventually, the volcano erupts and the village is destroyed, and Takeo dies in an avalanche.
 Only Tom Wilson and Toya San survive.
 They are taken away from the destroyed village by a United States merchant vessel.
 At the end of the film, Tom tells his bride, "Your gods may be powerful, Toya San, but mine has proved his omnipotence.
 You are saved to perpetuate your race."